masiw/ts-design-patterns/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: Documentation
-description: Suggest updates or additions to the documentation.
+about: Suggest any new topics or changes to existing topics to be added to the documentation in order to make ist clearer.
-title: '[Docs]: '
+title: "[Docs]: "
 labels: documentation
 assignees: ''

 ---

 **Is your documentation request related to a problem?
 Please describe.**